Dorothy Bliss: Career

-In 1956 Bliss joined the staff of the American Museum of Natural History in New York as assistant curator of invertebrates, becoming associate curator in 1962 and curator in 1967.
-From 1974 to 1977 she served as chair the department of fossils and living invertebrates.
+In 1956, Bliss joined the staff of the American Museum of Natural History in New York City as assistant curator of invertebrates for the department known then as the Department of Fishes and Aquatic Biology.
+She then became an associate curator in 1962 and curator in 1967.
+From 1974 to 1977, she served as chair the department of fossils and living invertebrates.
 She retired in 1980, becoming curator emerita until 1987.
 Bliss also held several teaching positions, including anatomy professor at Albert Einstein College of Medicine (1956–1964), adjunct biology professor at City University of New York (1971–1980), and adjunct zoology professor at the University of Rhode Island (1980–1987).

 Bliss was known as a pioneer in the field of crustacean hormonal control.
-She was among the first to establish the role of the X-organ-sinus gland complex in hormone secretion, She performed laboratory studies on molting, and salt and water balance, and field research in Florida, Bermuda, and Bimini, studying aspects such as land crab burrowing and spawning and the impact of moisture different species distributions.
-She produced over 40 scientific papers, and was editor-in-chief of The Biology of Crustacea (Academic Press) an influential 10-volume work begun in 1977 and continuing until 1986.
-Her research was supported by the National Science Foundation from 1957 through 1978.
+She was among the first to establish the role of the X-organ-sinus gland complex in hormone secretion.
+She performed laboratory studies on molting, and salt and water balance, and field research in Florida, Bermuda, and Bimini, studying aspects such as land crab burrowing and spawning and the impact of moisture different species distributions.
+She produced over 40 scientific papers and was editor-in-chief of The Biology of Crustacea (Academic Press), an influential 10-volume work begun in 1977 and continuing until 1986.

 She was on the editorial boards of several journals, including American Zoologist, Curator, Journal of Experimental Zoology, General and Comparative Endocrinology, as well as the popular science magazine Natural History.

-In 1982 she published Shrimps, Lobsters and Crabs (New Century Publishers), a book for the general public.
+In 1982, she published Shrimps, Lobsters and Crabs (New Century Publishers), a book for the general public.
 It was reprinted by Columbia University Press with a new introduction in 1990.
 She received an honorary Doctor of Science from Brown University in 1972, and a symposium honoring her and fellow invertebrate zoologist Lewis Kleinholz was held at the annual meeting of the American Society of Zoologists in 1983.
-The Crustacean Society bestowed upon her their Excellence in Research Award in 1987.

 In her later years, Bliss lived in Wakefield, Rhode Island.
 She died of cancer at Rhode Island Hospital in Providence on December 26, 1987, at the age of 71.

+Additional information

+Dorothy Bliss was among the first researchers to experimentally demonstrate the role of the X-organ–sinus gland complex in regulating molting hormones in decapod crustaceans.
+This neuroendocrine system, located in the eyestalks of crabs and lobsters, controls growth, molting, and water balance, and represents one of her major contributions to the field of crustacean endocrinology.